SkypLabs/packagecore/README.md

 <a name="circle-ci-usage"></a>Usage in Circle-CI
 ------------------------------------------------

-To use in `circle-ci`, add the following to your configuration.
+To use in `circle-ci`, add the following to your configuration `circle.yaml` file (assuming version 1).

 ```
 machine: